Tag: fish

 Instructions

-• Heat up cooking oil in a large pot over medium heat.
-Fry the paste for 5-6 minutes.
+• Heat up 1 tbsp of coconut oil in a large saucepan over medium heat.
+Add the paste and fry for 3 minutes.

 Cook Time12 minutes